Oslandia/workshop-qwc2/workshop.md

 unarchive different kinds of archive files, including 7z files.

 Optionally you can now check that the resulting `workshop-qwc2.ova` file is not corrupted.
-On Linux and macOS you can do it like this:
+On Linux you can do it like this:

 ```shell
 $ md5sum -c workshop-qwc2.ova.md5